-E. SOLE-SOURCE PROCUREMENTS
+E. SOLE SOURCE PROCUREMENT

-A contract may be awarded without competition when the Director of Purchasing determines, in writing, after a good faith review of available resources, that there is only one source for a particular procurement.
-The Director of Purchasing, in consultation with the department, shall conduct negotiations, as appropriate, as to price, delivery and terms.
-A written record of each sole-source procurement including the vendor's name, the amount and type of each contract or purchase order, a listing of the goods or services procured under each contract or purchase order, and the identification number of each contract file or purchase order, shall be maintained by the Director of Purchasing.
+A. A contract may be awarded without competition when the Director of Purchasing determines, in writing, after conducting a good faith review of available resources and advertising the County's intention to make a purchase on a sole-source basis 14 days prior to issuance of the award, that there is only one source for the required commodity, supply, service or construction item.
+The Director of Purchasing shall conduct negotiations, as appropriate, as to price, delivery and terms.
+A record of sole-source procurements shall be maintained as a public record and shall list each supplier's name, the amount and type of each contract, a listing of the item(s) procured under each contract, and the identification number of each contract file.
+Sole-source purchases of software maintenance are exempt from this section.